Best Friend Grazing Muzzle FAQ’s

 4. If you are in between sizes, get the larger size.
 The muzzles are intended to have a roomy fit.

-Q: How should I adjust the Deluxe Grazing Muzzle?
+Q: How should I adjust the Best Friend Grazing Muzzle?

 For the most comfortable fit and to prevent the muzzle from coming off the horse’s nose, adjust the muzzle so that the throat latch fits behind the horse’s jaw bone, if possible.
 It may help to put the muzzle over a well-fitting halter and adjust the straps so that the muzzle fits as closely as possible to the halter.